GENERAL:

 Why was the level editor from SMBX 1.3 replaced?

-The old editor was buggy and lacked many basic quality-of-life features of modern software.
-It lacked the ability to do simple tasks such as undo/redo – or even have multiple levels open at once!
-Like the rest of SMBX, it was closed-source, so it would have been extremely difficult to develop from it in any meaningful way.
+The old editor was buggy and lacked many basic quality-of-life features of modern software, such as undo/redo and even having multiple levels open at once!
+Like the rest of SMBX 1.3, it was also closed-source, so it would have been extremely difficult to expand it in any meaningful way.

 What are some of the improvements and new features that come with the new editor?

-In addition to those previously-mentioned QoL features, the new editor boasts: a sleeker and more customizable interface, more block and NPC placement tools, a variable-size snapping grid, and so much more.
+In addition to those previously-mentioned QoL features, the new editor boasts a sleeker and more customizable interface, more block and NPC placement tools (including the ability to make your own tilesets), a variable-size snapping grid, and so much more.

 LUNALUA: